 This article will list common ones.

-The points made in this article provide usual electrical building codes.
-Check out your local codes
+The points made in this article provide common electrical building codes.
+Check out your local codes for specificity.

 Wiring for Bedrooms, the Living Room, and the Dining Room